Zhou Dynasty — Longest Dynasty of Ancient China with Great Philosophical Schools

 Bronze Bells on Horse Collar of Early Western Zhou — National Museum of China

-Vengeance and Establishment of Zhou
+Vengeance and Establishment of the Zhou Empire

 Generations later, a lord of Zhou was wrongly sentenced to death by a king of the Shang Dynasty.